 During Mental Health Awareness Week, Heads Together will champion the work of its eight charity partners, who have decades of experience in tackling the stigma around mental health in the UK – including The Anna Freud Centre, Best Beginnings, CALM, Contact, Mind, Place2Be, The Mix and Young Minds.

-For the special message, Duchess of Cambridge was wearing a Beulah London Calla Rose Red Dress.
+For the special message, the Duchess of Cambridge was wearing a Beulah London Calla Rose Red Dress.

 The dress is also available in cornflower tone.